fen0dev/KLEO/README.md

 # KLEO
- Advanced Python-built malware with sophisticated stealthy & obfuscated techniques.
+ Advanced Python-built malware with a combination of sophisticated stealthy techniques.

  # Detection & behavior